 On the other hand, OmpSs-2 proposes another approach targeting NVIDIA Unified Memory devices.
-CUDA kernels can be annotated as regular tasks, and they can declare the corresponding data dependencies on the data buffers.
-When all the dependencies of a CUDA task are satisfied, the CUDA kernel associated to the task is offloaded to one of the available GPUs.
-To use that functionality, the user only has to allocate the buffers that CUDA kernels will access as Unified Memory buffers (i.e., using the cudaMallocManaged() function).
+CUDA kernels can be annotated as tasks declaring the corresponding data dependencies on the data buffers, so that, when all the dependencies of a task are satisfied, the CUDA kernel associated is offloaded to one of the available GPUs.
+In order to use that functionality, the user only has to allocate the buffers that CUDA kernels will access as a Unified Memory buffers (using the cudaMallocManaged() function).